iotaledger/documentation/iota-streams/0.1/introduction/core-concepts.md

 ## Application structure

-Streams applications are structured according to the `iota-streams-app` directory, which includes the following sub-directories:

-- Message
-- Transport

-### Message

 Streams applications use a message-oriented protocol, where each message consists of a header and application-specific content.

-The `message` module allows you to define the application participants, their roles, and the message syntax.

-Messages are written in the [Protobuf3](#protobuf3-messaging) syntax and are processed according to Protobuf3 rules.
+Messages are written in the [Protobuf3](#protobuf3-messaging) syntax and are processed according to Protobuf3 rules that define:

+- The roles of applications users
+- The message types

+## Protobuf3 messaging

+Protobuf3 is a cryptographic message definition language that we built for encoding and decoding Streams messages.

+Protobuf3 builds on the idea of [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) by adding keywords that indicate how a certain message field should be processed.
+For example, the `mssig` keyword indicates that the content contains a signature that must be generated or verified.

+Protobuf3 is highly extensible so that it's easy to add new keywords such as those for Diffie-Hellman signatures.

-### Transport
+## Transport

-To send messages in Streams applications, you need to use the `transport` module.
+To send messages in Streams applications, you need to use the `transport` module, which includes:

-This module includes:

 - A generic module, which defines the traits and functions for sending and receiving messages
 - A Tangle-specific module for converting messages into bundles and converting bundles back into messages